brendanmorrell/eslint-plugin-styled-components-a11y/README.md

 }
 ```

-You enable the recommeded rules or strict rules.
-Add `plugin:styled-components-a11y/recommended` or `plugin:styled-components-a11y/`strict in extends:
+Enable the recommeded ruleset or the strict ruleset.
+Add `plugin:styled-components-a11y/recommended` or `plugin:styled-components-a11y/strict` in extends:

 ```
 {